 The online surge towards digitization during COVID-19 is likely a permanent shift in how retail and services conduct business.

-Since the beginning of the pandemic, Barclaycard Payments increased focus on cash flow and settling merchant accounts as quickly as possible, including ensuring appropriate fraud management.
+Since the beginning of the pandemic, Barclaycard Payments increased its focus on cash flow and settling merchant accounts as quickly as possible, including ensuring appropriate fraud management.

 “What the pandemic brought to life was the reality that many merchants, particularly those smaller in size, operate on fine margins and without the funds to leverage against lengthy settlement times,” says Linda Weston, MD, Head of Core Product for Barclaycard.